Oklahoma teachers might follow West Virginia in strike, walk outs

 The Republican-controlled House of Delegates voted in favor of the raise for the state’s 35,000 teachers Saturday.
 But the Republican-controlled state senate balked and offered a 4 percent raise, with an eye toward saving $17 million in the state’s budget.

-The West Virginia Education Association, the West Virginia School Service Personnel Association and the American Federation of Teachers issued a joint statement Saturday that said they were“angry and disappointed” that an agreement hasn’t been reached.
+The West Virginia Education Association, the West Virginia School Service Personnel Association and the American Federation of Teachers issued a joint statement Saturday that said they were “angry and disappointed” that an agreement hasn’t been reached.

-Governor Justice said in a tweet on Saturday night,“We’ve got to get our kids back to school.”
-He added,“It’s time to quit playing politics.”
+Governor Justice said in a tweet on Saturday night, “We’ve got to get our kids back to school.”
+He added, “It’s time to quit playing politics.”

 Neither union representatives nor a spokesperson for the state Senate were immediately available for comment.